Shreets/Mutual-GitHub/README.md

 # Mutual-GitHub

-This is a chrome extension to that displays the list of people among the ones you follow, who follow the person's profile you are interested in.
+This is a chrome extension to that displays a list of people among the ones you follow, who follow the person's profile you are interested in.

 ![action](https://github.com/Shreets/Mutual-GitHub/blob/master/screenshots/screen_gif.gif)